Ab initio calculations of quantum light-matter interactions in general electromagnetic environments: Conclusion

 All calculations were performed using the computational facilities of the Flatiron Institute.
 The Flatiron Institute is a division of the Simons Foundation.
 We acknowledge support from the Max Planck-New York City Center for Non-Equilibrium Quantum Phenomena.
 K.S.T. acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program grant no. 773122 (LIMA).
-K.S.T. is a Villum Investigator supported by VILLUM FONDEN (grant no. 37789)
+K.S.T. is a Villum Investigator supported by VILLUM FONDEN (grant no. 37789).
+J.F. acknowledges the support of the NSF Phase II CREST Center IDEALS with grant number EES-2112550).